 is AlterNet's environment editor.
 His writing has appeared on Justmeans, GreenBiz, SocialEarth, IndiaCSR and Thomson Reuters Sustainability.
 He is a contributing author of the ecological reference encyclopedia Biomes & Ecosystems (Salem Press).
 He received a BA in English from New York University.
 Follow him on Twitter @13point7billion.

 is an associate editor for AlterNet.
 He's the author of Medium Blue: The Politics of MSNBC

 is the associate publisher at AlterNet, where she oversees the organization's business-side operations.
 She has 20-plus years experience in media management, marketing and advertising sales and has held positions with the Association of Alternative Newsweeklies, LA Weekly, San Francisco Bay Guardian and Stars and Stripes.
 Follow her on Twitter @AlterRox.

 is a managing editor at AlterNet.
 Her work has appeared in the New York Times, Village Voice, New York magazine, Street News and many other publications.
 She has won awards for her reporting about the plight of the homeless mentally ill, and written or ghostwritten books on teaching girls about their sexuality, and women who start their own small businesses.

-is associate editor of media and culture at AlterNet.
+is senior writer and associate editor of media and culture at AlterNet.
 Her writing has appeared in the Guardian, Salon, xoJane and Time, and she's written about music for DFA Records, Google Music, Rhapsody and more.
 She also worked on the award-winning PBS documentaries Brooklyn Castle

 , The New Public